nlx-404/.vscode/README.md

 - Changed command palette
 - Changed status bar
 - Added dashboard
-- Removed highlight from active tab and rounded them a bit
+- Removed highlight from active tab and rounded them a bit.
+Also removed box shadow under tab bar when scrolling
 - Made tab and explorer title bars smaller to allow for more coding space.
 Also changed font sizes and font weights to make them more clear
 - Added colour changes for the vim extension
 - Removed a few more extra icons